janlindblad/netconf-transaction-id/draft-lindblad-netconf-transaction-id-latest.md

 timestamp tags are XML attributes added to the retrieved configuration elements by the server.

-The entity and timestamp attributes are guaranteed to change every time there has been a configuration change at or below the element bearing the attribute.
+The entity-tag (entag) and timestamp attributes are guaranteed to change every time there has been a configuration change at or below the element bearing the attribute.